 Beef Business

-From the care cattle receive prior to transport to our plants, to care they receive prior to processing, Cargill works with suppliers to ensure animals are properly cared for and handled.
+From the care cattle receive prior to transport to our plants, to the care they receive prior to processing, Cargill works with suppliers to ensure animals are properly cared for and handled.

 Humane handling on the farm/ranch